10 Worst Christmas Gifts People Need to Stop Buying

 Avoid giving gifts that don’t serve a purpose, even if you’re getting a great deal.
 These items are likely to end up being returned or sent to the donation pile.

-If you want to give something decorative or you’re looking to save money, think small.
+If you want to give something decorative or you’re looking for ways to save money on your Christmas shopping, think small.
 A jewelry dish or soap dispenser can be a great accent while being truly functional.

 You might think you’re helping by giving a practical gift you know will get used, but sometimes it can be insulting to the receiver.
 They may get the impression you think they can’t afford basic necessities.